 The terms of reference of the Nominations Committee are available on the company web site.

-The Board has committed to undertaking a formal and rigorous annual annual evaluation of its own performance and that of its committees and individual directors and to publish details of how the evaluation has been conducted in the company’s annual report.
+The Board has committed to undertaking a formal and rigorous annual evaluation of its own performance and that of its committees and individual directors and to publish details of how the evaluation has been conducted in the company’s annual report.

 The Code states that Directors should offer themselves for re-election at regular intervals of no more than three years.
 The company goes beyond this requirement, with all Directors subject to re-election at each AGM.

 The Code states that the directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the company’s position and performance, business model and strategy.
 These requirements are covered on page 30 of the latest annual report, which is available on the company’s web site.